Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Fatigue is one of the most common symptoms in both fibromyalgia and MS, though how it feels and its triggers can differ by condition.

-In fibromyalgia, fatigue is often linked to poor sleep quality, chronic pain, and altered pain signaling.
-In MS, fatigue is neurological in origin and may often be severe and overwhelming.
+In fibromyalgia, fatigue is linked to poor sleep quality, chronic pain, and altered pain signaling, and it may also occur alongside other symptoms like nausea in fibromyalgia, dizziness, or headaches.
+In MS, fatigue is neurological in origin and may be severe and overwhelming.
 In either case, this exhaustion can significantly interfere with work, relationships, and daily tasks.

 Cognitive changes